 “It sums up who I am as a designer.
 From a visual point of view it’s aesthetically beautiful and glamorous — I’ve always loved luxury brands.

 “But for me, it’s not just about travelling the world, it’s also about exploring who we are and what we want from life.
 It’s like battle armour, a high-end power suit.”

-Though Tyler thinks globally, he isn’t set on leaving Brisbane straight away, having accepted an internship with The New Garde – a fashion start-up for independent designers run out of Fortitude Valley.
+Though Tyler thinks globally, he isn’t set on leaving Brisbane straight away.
+He's just accepted an internship with The New Garde — a fashion start-up for independent designers run out of Fortitude Valley.

 “There are so many different realms in fashion to explore.
 People think it’s just about designing but there’s marketing, pattern making, printing, and business,” he said.